🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't bother using Gemini to generate generic condition reports - instead, focus on using it to analyze and visualize conservation trends in your dataset to identify areas where you can improve your workflows.
+One of the worst things you can do is lean on this tool to generate generic condition reports - instead, focus on using it to analyze and visualize conservation trends in your dataset to identify areas where you can improve your workflows.

 Advanced Prompt Library